 Black hair, especially the cool-toned shade like blue-black or salt-and-pepper, provides a beautiful contrast against blue or purple contacts.
 If you're going for a more natural look, try brown contact lenses.

-Pictured above: Royal Vision Macaron Green contacts with medium brown hair
+Pictured above: Large green contacts with medium brown hair

 COLORED CONTACTS FOR PINK, PURPLE, BLUE & OTHER BRIGHTLY COLORED HAIR